SarvambhSangle/Digital-Twin-Challenges/README.md

 15. Microgrid Islanding: Simulating a campus grid (like VNIT) disconnecting from the main grid during a fault.

-16.Carbon Credit Trading: A market model where factories "buy" the right to pollute from green energy producers
+16. Carbon Credit Trading: A market model where factories "buy" the right to pollute from green energy producers

+17. Solid State Battery Aging: Modeling the chemical degradation of next-gen batteries over 10,000 cycles